-As you may know if you’ve been reading the print edition of Pacific Maritime over the last couple of years, each issue of the magazine contains an international news section in its back half, usually around pages 44-45.
+As you know if you’ve been reading this magazine for at least a couple of years, each issue of Pacific Maritime contains an international news section in its back half, usually around pages 44-45.

-But since the number of physical issues of the magazine that come out each year has evolved, it has me wondering if we should also make another change, and I’d like your input, if you’re willing to give it.
+But since the number of issues of the magazine that come out each year has changed, it has me wondering if we should also make another change, and I’d like your input.

-Although many of the companies around the world that we report on – particularly the international shippers – are directly connected to maritime commence here, so are several companies based on the Gulf and East coasts, such as Florida-based Crowley.
+Although many of the companies in Asia and elsewhere that we report on—particularly the international shippers—are directly connected to maritime commence here, so are several companies based in the Gulf and East coasts, such as Florida-based Crowley.

-This subject is a particularly important one since the Port of New York & New Jersey has managed over the past couple of years to go from spending decades as the third-busiest seaport in the U.S. to now challenging the Port of Los Angeles for the number one spot on a month-to-month basis.
+The topic is a particularly important one since the Port of New York and New Jersey has managed over the past couple of years to go from spending decades as the third-busiest seaport in the U.S. to challenging the Port of Los Angeles for the number one spot on a month-to-month basis.

-So, if you have an opinion on whether we should expand our coverage by including more areas of the Pacific and also running the occasional Gulf/East Coast story, please let me know by sending an email to email@example.com with the word International in the subject line.
-A decision on the international news section’s future will be made and announced within a few weeks.
+So, if you have an opinion on whether we should ditch international news in favor of national news—or if we should combine the two topics into one column—please let me know by sending an email to firstname.lastname@example.org with the word International in the subject line.
+A decision on the international news section’s future will be made by the end of July.
 Thanks.

 Managing Editor Mark Nero can be reached at email@example.com